nuruzzamn/nuruzzamn/README.md

   </a> -->
 </p>

-Software Engineer specializing in React, Next.js, and TypeScript, building scalable, high-performance applications.
-Passionate about full-stack development, expanding expertise in backend technologies to deliver end-to-end solutions.
-Seeking opportunities to contribute technical excellence and grow in a dynamic, innovative environment.
+Software Engineer with 3+ years of experience building scalable applications using React, Next.js, and TypeScript.
+Skilled in responsive UI development with Tailwind CSS and Bootstrap 5, and experienced in backend technologies like
+PostgreSQL, MySQL, Prisma ORM, and RESTful APIs.
+Adept with tools like Git, GitHub, Docker, and passionate about delivering full-stack solutions with clean, maintainable code.

 ---

 ## 🚀 About Me
-💻 **Software Engineer at Ridmik Labs**, modernizing and optimizing web platforms.
+💻 **Software Engineer at Zatiq**, modernizing and optimizing web platforms.
 🌍 **Passionate about Frontend & Full Stack Development**—currently expanding into backend technologies.
-🛠️ **Tech Stack:** React, Next.js, TypeScript, Tailwind CSS, and Builderoo.
+🛠️ **Tech Stack:** JavaScript, TypeScript, React.js, Next.js, Redux, Zustand, HTML, CSS, Tailwind CSS, Bootstrap 5, MySQL, PostgreSQL, Prisma ORM, RESTful APIs, Git, GitHub, Docker, CI/CD pipelines, VS Code.
 📌 **Exploring:** Full-Stack Developer proficient in Node.js, Express, Laravel, and MySQL, with strong expertise in backend development, API design, and database management for scalable applications.
 🎯 **Goal:** Build scalable, high-performance web applications and contribute to open-source projects.